someonesdad1/plib/README.md

       convert things over to the new file and delete the legacy stuff.
     - A handy utility that uses `color.py` is `cdec.py`, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
-Try 'python cdec.py colornames0' and you'll see a demo.
+Try 'python /plib/pgm/cdec.py colornames0' and you'll see a demo.
 The colornames0 is my default set of colors with naming based on the 3 letter names of the resistor color code.
 Run `color.py` as a script to see the colors and add the `a` argument to see the styles.
-I use the mintty terminal under cygwin, which uses 24-bit color and provides Unicode support.
+I use both the mintty terminal under cygwin, which uses 24-bit color and provides Unicode support, and the not-quite-as-good Windows Terminal running bash under WSL.

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond Hettinger.
 I use this